How to load your images faster

 Be sure to serve your images in the most appropriate format: JPEG, PNG or WebP.

-WebP is the most efficient of all web image formats.
+WebP is usually the most efficient of all web image formats.
 File size is typically 25-50% smaller than JPEG while keeping the same quality.
 It supports transparency and alpha too, so is a great alternative to PNG for faster image loading.

 No matter what image format you uploaded, Sirv will process and serve them as WebP if possible.
 The format is only supported by Chrome and Opera so Sirv will automatically serve JPEG or PNG equivalents to browsers that don’t support WebP.
 You can specify which format to fall-back to: